Window to Chiang Mai Thailand

 A full Thai massage usually takes 2 hours, but shorter facial and foot massages are offered.
-Prices vary from 100 to 300 Baht per hour, but masseurs like tip to supplement there income.
+Prices vary from 100 to 300 THB per hour, but masseurs like tip to supplement there income.

 Old Medicine Hospital (hours 08:30 - 17:00)